Every interior design process starts with two indispensable steps:

 Part 4 of my interior design mini series Best 5 Interior Design Concepts For A Perfect Space helps you determine the style you and all other household members prefer.

 I alwahttp://best-5-interior-design-concepts-for-a-perfect-spaceys enjoy visiting homes where you get a clear sense of the occupants.
 It does not even matter if the decoration suits my taste, but I admire when people can convey their personality and lifestyle through their homes.

 Unfortunately, there are also those homes you could easily confuse with random furniture show rooms if it would not be for the scattered family photos.
 But then of course, that is a statement about the people living in the home in itself.

 Now that you have a clear understanding what your home should provide on functionality, what lifestyle to support, it is time to consider the space to support all this.

 It is likely that the number of rooms in the house won’t be sufficient to support each type of activity.
 The trick is to look at rooms as a multi-functioning space.

 When are meals prepared in the kitchen on weekdays, on weekends?
 Could there be a space for computer work in off hours and a place for kids to do homework and other activities during cooking time?
 A home office in the bedroom that also hosts the treadmill.
 And so on…

-It is important to think about multifunctionality because the use of the rooms sets the stage for its design and decoration.
+It is important to think about each function and multifunctionality because the use of the rooms sets the stage for its design and decoration.